MityaPM/statistics_app/README.md

 ## Overview

 Hello everyone.
 This is my first selfceoded React app.
-I belive the code is overcomplicated.
+I believe the code is overcomplicated.
 So do my first steps.
 Will be glad for feedback and help :)

 ### The challenge